Valdez has twice been named an “All-American City.” It has pleasant surroundings, access to mountains and

 prizes are posted near the waterfront downtown, and there are derby weigh stations in Valdez.

-derby, with over $80,000 in cash and prizes.
+derby, with many thousands of dollars worth of cash and prizes.

 You’ve got